leahnote01/blog/_posts/2024-04-30-TheStartofTIL24.md

 ***I will come to the library every weekday at around 10:30, study till 4:30, and post TIL of today.
 I will mostly try to explain what I learned in simple language, record the codes, or summarize the concepts.***

-The journey has just been started!
+The journey has just started!
 Best of luck on my path! :smile: